uikit/uikit-site/docs/pages/slider.md

 ## Usage

-To apply this component, add the `uk-slider` attribute and create a list of slides with the class `uk-slider-items`.
+To apply this component, add the `uk-slider` attribute and create a list of slides with the `.uk-slider-items` class.
-<

 ```html
 <div uk-slider>
     <ul class="uk-slider-items">